romanroads/user_sample_code/README.md

             setup_env_windows.cmd

-        this assumes conda was installed to the default path.
+        this assumes conda was installed to the default path C:\ProgramData\Miniconda3\

     - Alternatively, if you want to manually setup the virtual environment, you can do , in anaconda prompt,